xpmatteo/tddforandroid/manuscript/250-presenter-first.md

 Note, however, that if CounterApp made more than one call to CounterGui, we would not be able to detect this.
 We only retain the argument of the last call.

-Using a mocking framework such as JMock or EasyMock solves this problem.
+Using a mocking framework such as Mockito or JMock solves this problem.
 It also makes it easier to specify precisely what we expect: "just ONE call to CounterGui#display with the argument 1".
-The price we pay is that we need to use more sophisticated machinery (see chapter [How JMock Works](#appendix-jmock)).
+The price we pay is that we need to use more sophisticated machinery.

-The following is the same test, implemented with JMock.
+The following is the same test, implemented with Mockito.

 ~~~~~
+// These static imports make the code read much better
+import static org.mockito.Mockito.mock;
+import static org.mockito.Mockito.verify;
+import static org.mockito.Mockito.verifyNoMoreInteractions;

 public class CounterAppTest {
-  // This is the JMock machinery that we need
-  @Rule public JUnitRuleMockery context = new JUnitRuleMockery();

   public void testIncrement() throws Exception {
-    // We ask JMock to make a mock of the CounterGui interface
+    // We ask Mockito to make a mock of the CounterGui interface
-    final CounterGui gui = context.mock(CounterGui.class);
+    CounterGui gui = mock(CounterGui.class);

-    // We create the app, passing the gui as a collaborator
+    // We create the app, passing the mock gui as a collaborator
     CounterApp app = new CounterApp(gui);

-    // We setup our expectations
-    context.checking(new Expectations() {{
-      // Exactly one time, gui will be called with display(1)
-      oneOf(gui).display(1);
-    }});

-    // Whenever we call
+    // We call the method we're interested in
     app.increment();

+    // We check that the expected call to the gui was made
+    verify(gui).display(1);

+    // And nothing else
+    verifyNoMoreInteractions(gui);
   }
 }
 ~~~~~